celphcs30/Resistance-Restraints-Mod-Upgraded/README.md

 - Forces the pawn to get up from the bed once restraints are removed
 - Provides audio feedback when buttons are clicked

+**Re-trapping Prevention:**
+- Once a prisoner is released from any restraint device, they are automatically unassigned from that bed
+- Released prisoners are protected from being re-trapped in any restraint device (all types: Restraining table, Humiliation cage, Sensory collapser, Chemfuel bath)
+- This prevents the edge case where released prisoners would return to their assigned bed and get trapped again
+- Works correctly in both individual prison cells and barracks (where multiple beds may be present)
+- Protection is cleared when the prisoner leaves all restraint beds, allowing reuse if needed

 ## Mod Settings

 Adjustable reduction speed multipliers for each device type (except Sensory Collapser, which uses instant zero):